chlorobot/chlorobot.github.io/_posts/2017-11-08-raspberry-pi-relay.markdown

 ### Now in my 30's...

-More than two wires is still confusing to me, despite the 14+ years programming and system engineering - electrical engineering is Greek or Chinese or something that I've absolutely no idea about.
+More than two wires are still confusing to me, despite the 14+ years programming and system engineering - electrical engineering is Greek... or Chinese... or something that I've absolutely no idea about.

 ### Get to the point, IDC about that